July 18 2018

 Ada Ng is a UX researcher and PhD student from Northwestern University.
 She studies how sensor data can be used by patients and their healthcare providers in mental health treatment.
 Currently, she’s at Facebook conducting research on communication in VR.
 She’s worked as a UX Researcher in consulting specializing in medical devices and at Uptake, a predictive analytics software startup in Chicago.
 She holds a BS from Cornell University in design.

 Jessica is a licensed clinical psychologist & organizational consultant.
-In addition to maintaining a small private practice in San Jose, she works for CONCERN: EAP as a Clinical Program Manager, at Google, where she serves as a consultant & subject matter expert on Google's mental health strategy team.
+In addition to maintaining a small private practice in San Jose, she works for CONCERN: EAP as a Clinical Program Manager, at a large bay area tech company, where she serves as a consultant & subject matter expert on mental health strategy.